FreeClimbAPI/Java-List-Calls-How-To-Guide/README.md

 # Java - List Calls Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
+View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/how-to-list-calls#section-java).
 Specifically, the project will:

 - Get call logs associated with your account